Narrative and exquisitely carved

 The lower-level galleries are in a rectangular structure built at the perimeter of the lower enclosure.
 On each side of this structure, there are two sections of continuously carved bas-reliefs.
 In total, there are eight sections of bas-reliefs, each with a different theme.
 The bas-reliefs are carved on the polygonal walls of the structure, and most of them have two or three tiers in the vertical direction.
 Many of the bas-reliefs have polished appearance, and a few still have traces of original paint, especially red.

-Unlike the majority of Hindu temples, which are east-facing and where the visitors follow the pradakshina patha (clockwise path), Angkor Wat is west-facing and the visitors follow the counter-clockwise path starting from the main entrance, which is in middle of the west side gallery.
+Unlike the majority of Hindu temples, which are east-facing and where the visitors follow the pradakshina patha (clockwise circumambulation path), Angkor Wat is west-facing and the visitors follow the counter-clockwise path starting from the main entrance, which is in the middle of the west side gallery.

 West Gallery, South Section: Battle of Kurukshetra